Back Pain

 Yoga is one of the oldest forms of exercise known to man.
 The ancient Indus Valley civilization developed over 4,000 years ago.

-Yoga exercises and poses were used for both physical fitness and spiritual development.
-It has been around for hundreds of years and continues to be practiced today.
+Yoga exercises and poses were used for physical fitness and spiritual development.
+They have been around for hundreds of years and continue to be practiced today.
+Yoga is a great option if yoga is a great option if you’re looking for a simple way to improve your flexibility and strength.

 Upward Facing Dog